top of page

 Rudbeckia fulgida

 Unique silver blue marbled foliage on Dale's Strain variety.
 Blooms in spring, an excellent clump forming groundcover for shady spots.
-We also sell Autumn Bride (heuchera macrorhiza) a lime green, fuzzy leafed variety that is deer resistant, and blooms in September.
+We also sell Autumn Bride and Bronze Wave varieties of heuchera villosa, a fuzzy leaved variety that is deer resistant, and blooms in September.

 The species is found in prairies, fields, along the edges of woodlands or in open forests and along roads and railroad tracks.
 This somewhat short-lived herbaceous rhizomatous perennial grows in a clump with a cluster of basal rosettes up to 2 feet wide.

 One of the most popular native flowers, Black-Eyed Susans spread over open fields and attract butterflies.
+Thrives in sun or part shade and grows up to 3 feet.
 Deer resistant!

 Blazing Star or Liatris

-Tall perennial that likes moist soils.
+Tall meadow perennial that thrives in dry sunny spots.
 Spikes of deep purple flower clusters bloom in late summer and attract birds and butterflies to feed.
-Clay and drought tolerant
+Blazing star is 3-4' and pictured.
+Rough blazing star has button like blooms on its spike and can grow up to 6'.

 Bluestemmed goldenrod